-In order to meet the definition of chronically homeless, at adult in least one each household must have some kind of disability. disabilities most commonly identified were mental health issues (72.4%) and chronic health conditions (51.4%).
+In order to meet the definition of chronically homeless, at adult in least one each household must have some disability. kind of The disabilities most commonly identified were mental health issues (72.4%) and chronic health conditions (51.4%).
 The complete numbers of reported disabilities among the chronically homeless can be seen in Figure 17.